 Therapists will lay out a specific exercise program ideally for you.
 These exercises fall under active therapy.
 At every stage you will be supervised and monitored by your therapist to ensure that you are doing the exercises correctly.

 Exercises that are likely to be included in your schedule include:

 Passive therapy often does not require your active participation and will be done on you as you relax.
 Activities that fall under passive therapy are:

-There are other non-surgical back pain treatment options that exist that may be used to treat back pain from herb use to natural supplementing.
+There are other Non-Surgical Back Pain Treatments options that exist that may be used to treat back pain from herb use to natural supplementing.

 Back surgery is always the last resort of anyone suffering with back pain, but this option sometimes the only one possible.
-Read more about non surgical options how to treat back pain, please follow this link.
+Read more about Non-Surgical Back Pain Treatments , please follow this link.